-Clannism and proximity to power are seen as the key determinants of access to employment and resources within the counties.
-A quick rise in the number of employees of one clan/sub-clan/sub-sub-clan/family at the county level has a direct link to the current highest office holder.
-Although this was seen as positive by members of the respective clan/sub-clan/sub-sub-clan/family who claimed many years of subjugation and alienation, other members felt it was a disservice to the rest of the County population.
+Fig. 9: Hierarchy of access to services based on distance from the center clan/sub-sub-clan/family who claimed many years of subjugation and alienation, other members felt it was a disservice to the rest of the County population.
 It is notable that education levels and skills has enabled the few educated people in the respective sub-counties to get access to formal employment not only with the County Governments but also with local and national non-governmental organizations (NGOs) and international development partners.
 A key informant from Wajir opined that: 'If you belong to the dominant clan, then you will have access to services including employment and even political positions.
 The minority clans that do not have any one to support them in accessing employment remain behind and this creates animosity among community members (IDI, Wajir).'
 The fact that host community members had limited access to education and those who had access had poor outcomes, largely due to poor quality of instruction, this was seen as a key driver of marginalization of the youth.
 In Dadaab sub-county, a key respondent observed that employment positions were taken up by other Kenyans because the local youth did not have the requisite qualifications.